Calgary Legal Resources

 The Alberta Court of Queen's Bench has upheld a controversial DUI law that had been challenged as unconstitutional, according to the Edmonton Journal.
 A group of motorists had challenged the law, arguing that it treated the accused as guilty before receiving a trial.
 The judge in the case, however, noted that the legislation had likely led to a reduction in car accidents caused by impaired drivers and that no constitutional rights were violated by the legislation's measures.
 A notice to appeal has already been filed, suggesting the matter is far from resolved.

 The controversial legislation was passed in 2012 and it suspends the licence of anybody charged with drunk driving in the province until his or her court case is over.
 Motorists who challenged the suspension claimed it treated them as though they were guilty before a verdict had actually been reached in court.
-They also contended that waiting for a trial can take months or even years.
+They also contended that waiting for a trial could take months or even years.